most aggressive dog breeds

 Rottweiler as the most aggressive dog breedsThe Rottweiler is a strong dog that was bred for herding and guarding.

-To this day, they are ranked as one of the most scary dogs on the planet due to dog bite statistics.
+Due to dog bite statistics, they are still ranked as one of the scariest dogs on the planet.

-This working breed can become very aggressive very quickly, particularly from neglect, abuse and irresponsible pet ownership.
+This working breed can quickly become aggressive due to neglect, abuse, and irresponsible pet ownership.

-Socialization at an early age is important to make sure your Rottie gets on with other dogs, people and pets, but caution is also needed.
+Socialization at an early age is important to ensure your Rottie gets along with other dogs, people, and pets, but caution is also needed.

 15. German Shepherd

-German Shepherd as the most aggressive dog breedsThe German Shepherd Dog is a fearless, confident and extremely intelligent dog breed.
-They are the most commonly used canine in the military as well as the police force.
+German Shepherd as the most aggressive dog breedsThe German Shepherd Dog is a fearless, confident, and extremely intelligent dog breed.
+They are the most commonly used canines in the military and the police force.

-This breed of dog is very trainable, which is why they’re mostly used as working dogs.
+This dog breed is very trainable, so they’re mostly used as working dogs.

 GSDs are very territorial and fiercely overprotective of their families.

-They need early socialization and someone who understands the German Shepherd needs well.
+They need early socialization and someone who understands the German Shepherd well.

 They can become destructive and aggressive without the proper tools and dog training.